dmitrypol/dmitrypol.github.io/_posts/2016-09-07-redis_microserv.md

 categories: redis
 ---

-Previously I about creating [Microservices with Sidekiq]({% post_url 2016-02-02-microservices %}).
+Previously I blogged about creating [Microservices with Sidekiq]({% post_url 2016-02-02-microservices %}).
 This artcile is an expansion on those ideas.

 Most of us are familiar with how [Google Analytics](https://www.google.com/analytics) or [Mixpanel](https://mixpanel.com) track user interactions on websites.
 Or perhaps we used error notifcation services such as [Rollbar](https://rollbar.com/), [RayGun](https://raygun.com/) or [AirBrake](https://airbrake.io/).
 The common pattern is to separate the system into one component that simply receives the messages and another component(s) that process the data and display it to the users.

 To demo these concepts I built a [sample app](https://github.com/dmitrypol/redis_microservices).
 Requests contain user's IP, User Agent, Time of the event and URL (which sent the request).
-It highly oversimplified to show the basic functionality.
+It is oversimplified to show the basic functionality.

+* TOC
+{:toc}

 ### API

 It has a simple endpoint in `HomeController` that takes requests params and throws them into Redis queue using [Sidekiq](https://github.com/mperham/sidekiq).
 It is built using [Rails 5 API](http://edgeguides.rubyonrails.org/api_app.html) but could be implemented with [Ruby Sinatra](http://www.sinatrarb.com/), [NodeJS](https://nodejs.org/) / [Express](https://expressjs.com/) or [Python Flask](http://flask.pocoo.org/).
 There is a Sidekiq implementation in [nodejs](https://www.npmjs.com/package/sidekiq) or you could build your own client to throw messages into Redis in the appropriate format.

+{% highlight ruby %}
+class HomeController < ApplicationController def index
+    job_params = request.params.except(:controller, :action)
+    ProcessRequestJob.perform_later(job_params)
+    render status: 200
+  end
+end
+class ProcessRequestJob < ApplicationJob queue_as :default
+  def perform()
+    # simply queue the job
+  end
+end
+{% endhighlight %}

 API is completely unaware of the main DB or any other components.
-If you look inside API `ProcessRequestJob` you will see that it does not actually do anything.
-It is simply an easy way queue the job with `.perform_later` call from the `HomeController`.
+API `ProcessRequestJob` does not actually do anything.
+It is simply an easy way to queue the job with `.perform_later` call from the `HomeController`.
 Sidekiq background process does not run w/in API.

 After cloning the repo you need to `cd api && bundle && rails s`.
 API also contains `api.rake` tasks which makes HTTP requests to `http://localhost:3000` passing various IPs, user agents, etc.  Just run `rake api:test_requests`.